 History of Bikepacking Races

 I recently added a page about the History of Bikepacking Races in the Race Info section, which starts from the birth of bike racing in the late 1800s, then moving on to the first bikepacking race being held in 2004, the Great Divide Race (the precursor to the Tour Divide) and beyond.

 The lowlight of this year was the tragic loss of Mike Hall, whose influence on unsupported bike racing cannot be underestimated.
-I wrote a lengthy post about Mike and the legacy that he leaves.
+I wrote a lengthy post about Mike and the legacy that he leaves: A tribute to Mike Hall: Legend & leader.
 There’s no question that without him, the Ride Far website would not exist.
 Thanks for everything, Mike, you will be missed, but your influence and spirit lives on in many ways.

 Towards the end of the year, I launched the new Ride Far logo and made site navigation far more visual.
 This involved adding thumbnail images to every page and using those as the main links in the index pages (e.g., see the new version of the Homepage).
 I did some re-organization and other tweaks at the same time to further improve the user experience and navigation and to make it easier for search engines to find and categorize the content.
 Let me know if you have any feedback about these changes.